How to use MacBook clamshell mode

 3. Turn on the external monitor.

-6. Choose your external monitor.
-You can also update any color and brightness settings at this time.
+5. Select your external monitor.
+You can also adjust any color and brightness settings here.

 Update the power settings:

-4. Toggle on ‘Prevent automatic sleeping when the display is turned off.’
+2. Turn on "Prevent automatic sleeping on power adapter when the display is turned off."Adjust battery options in System Settings

-6. Set the time for ‘Turn display off on power adapter when inactive’ to ‘Never.’
+4. Set the time for "Turn display off on power adapter when inactive" to Never.

 You should be ready to close the lid to your MacBook and enter clamshell mode, but you might want to test out your settings before closing the lid by using Screen Mirroring.